klawrawkz/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot of the Azure Migrate overview blade.](images/Exercise1/azure-migrate-overview.png "Azure Migrate Overview blade")

 3. Select **Assess and migrate servers**, then **Create project**.
 Select your subscription and create a new resource group named **AzureMigrateRG**.
-Enter **SmartHotelMigration** as the Migrate project name, and choose a geography close to you to store the migration assessment data.
+Enter **RootBoySlimMigration** as the Migrate project name, and choose a geography close to you to store the migration assessment data.
 Then select **Create**.

     >**Note**: If you are running this lab in a shared subscription you will need to use a migrate project name that is unique in the subscription.
 Append characters to the end of migrate project name to make your project name unique.
-For example: **SmartHotelMigration1234**.
+For example: **RootBoySlimMigration1234**.

     ![Screenshot of the Azure Migrate 'Create project' blade, showing the Azure Migrate project name, resource group and geography.](images/Exercise1/create-project.png "Azure Migrate - Create project")